SamHarv/aquabalance/README.md

 ## Dependencies

-AquaBalance was build using Flutter 3.32.0 (stable) and Dart 3.8.0 (stable) with a Firebase backend through VS Code
+AquaBalance was build using Flutter 3.32.0 (stable) and Dart 3.8.0 (stable) with a Firebase backend through VS Code.

 External packages:
 - google_fonts: ^6.2.1